Alan-Webb/odin-recipes/README.md

 # odin-recipes

-Beginner website exercise.
-Part of the Odin Project curriculum.
+Beginner website exercise as part of the Odin Project Foundation course curriculum.

-By the completeion of this project I will have demonstrated basic understanding of HTML.
+Completion of this project demonstrated understanding of very basic HTML5.